eficode-academy/helm-katas/helm-chart-conditionals-templates.md

   - port: 8080
     protocol: TCP
     targetPort: 8080

   ...
   type: ClusterIP
 ```

 So that we can verify that the `nodePort` key is only added when the `type` is set to `NodePort`.
+:bulb: Notice that there is an extra newline generated.
+That is possible to be removed but removal has been left out for clarity.

 **Template resources map for deployments**

-In the [previous exercise](https://github.com/eficode-academy/helm-katas/blob/main/helm-chart-whitespace-pipelines-functions.md) we learned how to parameterize the `resoruces` map of our deployments.
+In the [previous exercise](https://github.com/eficode-academy/helm-katas/blob/main/helm-chart-whitespace-pipelines-functions.md) we learned how to parameterize the `resources` map of our deployments.

 Now we would like to have a sensible default for our pod resources, with the ability to override the default on a per service basis.